Baystation12/Baystation12-Lore/Species/The Prometheans.md

 Prometheans are, all in all, quite varied, with personalities as malleable as their flesh; most things vary from Promethean to Promethean, with few constants.
-They are naturally rather impulsive and mischievous, yet prefer comfort to excitement, befitting a slimeís simple, childish nature.
+They are naturally rather impulsive and mischievous, yet prefer comfort to excitement, befitting a slime‚Äôs simple, childish nature.
 The majority of their personality, beyond that, is dependent on their host.

 There are noticeable differences, however, between the *mindsets of Prometheans and that